 What is Probate?

-Whenever someone passes away people always ask me – what do you do?
-There are funeral bills to be paid, credit card bills to be paid, what happens to that person’s assets?
+Whenever someone passes away, people always ask me – What do you do?
+There are funeral bills to be paid and credit card bills to be paid.
+What happens to that person’s assets?

 The way I like to think about it is that everyone has this box.
 All of their assets in the entire world are in this box.
 They can buy things and put them in their box.
 They can sell things out of their box.
 They can even give things or donate things out of their box and give things away to people.
-When they pass away this box snaps shut!
-The only person that can open this box is the Judge of the superior court in the county where the person passes away.
+When they pass away, this box snaps shut!
+The only person who can open this box is the Judge of the superior court in the county where the person passed away.

 - You have to file a petition for probate.
 You have to indicate who has passed away and why you are entitled to represent their estate.

-- There are various parties you have to notice.
+- There are various parties you have to notify.
 You have to notice any heirs, any trust beneficiaries, and potentially any creditors.

 - The other thing you have to do is give notice to the whole world.
 The way you give notice to the whole world is you publish this notice.
 That has to be done over three weeks.

-Even when you get done with this process you are then answerable to the court themselves.
+Even when you get done with this process, you are then answerable to the court itself.

 This can be very onerous for people who have just gone through the process of losing a loved one.